Air Force Basic Training Prep – The Reporting Statement

 Basic Training Reporting

-Reporting while in Basic Training is a little different.
-First of all, until your last week of basic, when you get your dress blue uniform, your title is not "airman," or "airman first class," or even "airman basic," no matter what pay grade you enlisted as.
-Your title is "Trainee."
+Reporting while in basic training is a little different.
+Until your last week of basic (when you get your dress blue uniform) your title is not "airman," or "airman first class," or even "airman basic," no matter what pay grade you enlisted as.
+Your title is "trainee."

-Secondly, in basic training, when addressing an MTI (Military Training Instructor), the first words out of your mouth are always the "reporting statement."
+Also, in basic training, when addressing an MTI (Military Training Instructor), the first words out of your mouth are always the reporting statement.

-Now, that doesn't mean every sentence begins with the reporting statement -- just at the beginning of the conversation.
+That doesn't mean every sentence begins with the reporting statement—just at the beginning of the conversation.
 For example, your TI yells, "Trainee Smith!
 Get your butt over here!"

-The TI then says, "Where were you born?"
+The TI then asks, "Where were you born?"

 You would then say, "Ohio, sir!" (or Ma'am, as the case may be).

 In short, you use "reports as ordered," instead of just "reports," because you were requested to "get over there," and you only use the reporting statement for the first words of the conversation.